Why Choose Cedars-Sinai Marina del Rey Hospital for Interstitial Cystitis Treatment?

 - Buchu tea: This tea has diuretic and antiseptic properties that can be beneficial for the urinary tract.

 - Calcium citrate: This substance can decrease the irritation of the bladder.

 - Pilates: These exercises can help strengthen the pelvic muscles and reduce pelvic pain.

 - Acupuncture: This ancient technique can be beneficial for patients suffering from interstitial cystitis as it can relieve their pain.

 Since the cause of interstitial cystitis is unknown, there are no guidelines for preventing it.
 However, there are certain lifestyle strategies that can help with symptom relief:

 Do you suspect you might be suffering from Interstitial Cystitis?
-You can always learn more about urinary conditions and how to treat and cure them by getting in touch with our highly-skilled urologists at Marina Del Rey Hospital.
+You can always learn more about urinary conditions and how to treat and cure them by getting in touch with our highly-skilled urologists at Cedars-Sinai Marina del Rey Hospital.